digidotcom/python-wvalib/docs/cli.rst

     $ wva get /vehicle/dtc/can0_active
     {'can0_active': []}

 It appears that there are no active DTCs on my bus right now.
-If there codes, I would get an ecu refernce which I could then ``get`` which would lead me to a DTC value.
+If there were active diagnostic codes, I would get an ecu reference which I could then ``get`` which would lead me to a DTC value.

 Use of the ``PUT``, ``POST``, and ``DELETE`` commands are similarly easy.